-There’s something really special about Porthcurno and many see it as an equal contender for the title of ‘Cornwall’s best beach’ alongside Perranporth.
-It looks stunning nestled against towering cliffs with such a stark contrast between the dark foreboding granite with the golden sand and the sparkling turquoise and deep blue clear waters.
-Perched on the edge of the cliff to the right and above sits the Minack Theatre.
-The beach faces south and is a suntrap, but be careful in the water at certain times though as the surfing might not be suitable for beginners and at high tide there’s a steep shelf that can be dangerous for swimmers.
-For World War Two buffs, Porthcurno also has an interesting history which is worth exploring.
-It was the base of a major international submarine communications cable station and you can visit a network of tunnels that were bored into the granite.
+There’s something really special about Porthcurno, and many see it as an equal contender for the title of Cornwall’s best beach, alongside Perranporth.
+It looks stunning nestled against towering cliffs, with the dark granite and golden sand contrasting nicely with the turquoise waters.
+Perched on the edge of the cliff to the right sits the Minack Theatre.
+The beach faces south and is a suntrap; however, be careful in the water at certain times, as the surfing might not be suitable for beginners, and at high tide there’s a steep shelf that can be dangerous for swimmers.
+For World War II buffs, Porthcurno also has an interesting history: it was the base of a major international submarine communications cable station, and you can visit a network of tunnels that were bored into the granite.
 Pop into the Porthcurno Telegraph Museum to find out more.

 Praa Sands Beach

-Porthcressa beach, Isles of Scilly
+Porthcressa Beach, Isles of Scilly

 Although it’s just 35mi (56km) off the Cornish coast, the Isles of Scilly feel like somewhere much farther away; they’re an unspoilt paradise unlike anywhere else in the UK.
 It’s worth making the voyage across the waters on the passenger ferry from Penzance just to experience them.
 There are umpteen beautiful beaches, so it’s hard to narrow down the best one, but Porthcressa on the southern side of the islands’ largest settlement, Hugh Town, is a strong contender, with its soft sand, turquoise sea and snorkelling opportunities.
 Other recommended beaches are Green Bay on Bryher and Appletree Bay on Tressa.